 Any student wishing to provide witnesses must submit a witness statement form via the SRR website, at least 24 hours prior to the scheduled Review Meeting.
 SRR and the Review Officer(s) will determine whether the witness should attend the Review Meeting, and will communicate that to the student.
 If a witness is heard:

-- Witnesses will attend Review Meetings in the beginning of the meeting only to hear procedures and to present information.
+- Witnesses will attend Review Meetings at the beginning of the meeting only to hear procedures and to present information.
 They are excused as soon as their testimony is completed.

 - Review Officer(s) may ask clarifying questions to witnesses as deemed appropriate.
 All questions must be pertinent to the report and the purposes of the meeting.